bolodev/Autopsy-HashDB/README.md

 # Autopsy-HashDB
-Script to create a Hash database for Autpsy
+Script to create a Hash database for Autopsy